6 Addictive Sci-Fi and Post-Apocalyptic Tv Shows Like "The 100" (Unsual Suggestions)

 No, Terra Nova is not as good as Jurassic Park, but did you honestly expect it to be?
 Comparing a big-budget movie to a TV show is not fair.
 Delivering eye candy is not the point for most TV shows anyway.
 They have to focus on a longer storyline and the careful development of characters while maintaining a sense of intrigue.
 The goal is to get audiences to turn up in large numbers when the next episode airs.

 I believe this show was criticized for all the wrong reasons.
 If you give it a shot, don’t be too quick to write it off from your viewing list.
 Even legendary shows like Stargate and Falling Skies got negative reviews in the beginning and went on to break records.
 Sadly, Terra Nova was not as lucky as those shows.
-It was cancelled way before it got the chance to prosper and find its audience.
+It was canceled way before it got the chance to prosper and find its audience.
 Still, I think there is enough content for anyone to enjoy.

 Colony is a unique dystopian series.
 It takes the premise of a future controlled by a police state and and gives it a twist; the brutal regime in control is an invading alien force.
 The series follows Will Bowman (played by Lost alumni Josh Holloway) as he searches for his missing son.
 As a former member of the US Army and FBI, he is forced to help the regime hunt down members of a resistance group.
 He eventually becomes a member of the these freedom fighters.